 Coping with Loss around the Holidays, by Kristin Tovey

-Hi, I'm Kristin and I'm a Senior Social Worker here at Masters.
+Hi, I'm Kristin and I'm a Senior Social Worker.
 Here's some tips and activities that could help this holiday season!
 The Christmas period can be a very busy and costly time for many people.
 From November onwards we are often surrounded by reminders of Christmas everywhere we go in many different contexts - no escape.

 If you are a person who loves Christmas and the build up to this time, it is exciting and energising.
 If you are not a person who loves this time, it can have the opposite effect.